awesomepack/Mortality_By_Meat_Consumption/README.md

 # Mortality_By_Meat_Consumption

 ## Summary:
-By combining the CDC's data on deaths from unintentional poisoning (2000 - 2015) with OECD's data on meat consumption (1990 - 2029) by country we investigated a correlation between the amount of meat a country consumed and the number of fatalities attributed to unintentional poisoning.
+Using the World Health Organization's mortality dataset with OECD's dataset on global meat consumption we investigate any trends that may be present between a country's consumption of meat and it's mortality rate.

 ## Data Sources (Extract)

 ### Unintentional poisoning
+(Mortality_Database)
+https://www.who.int/data/data-collection-tools/who-mortality-database --> This is the link to click to once pushed to repo

 ### Meat Consumption